sylodev/documentation/docs/tags/responder.md

 ## `{responder.dm fallback=false;member}`

+> This tag is part of the `Create DM` expensive group.

 Set the responder to dm a user.
 This tag can be hit and miss if the user has their direct-messages closed.

 `{responder.dm;{user.id}}` will make the message direct-message the user in context.